10 Loops

 Loops are control structures that allow us to execute a block of code repeatedly.
 Code within loops can be executed either

-In VBA, there are 5 loop structures:
+In VBA, there are four main loop structures:

-10.1 Elements of a loop
+10.1 Elements of a Loop

 Loops add complexity to the program control flow.
 To better understand the execution sequence: